timescale/docs/install/installation-source.md

     including downloads and instructions, see the
     [CMake documentation][cmake-download].
 *   C language compiler for your operating system, such as `gcc` or `clang`.
+*   Check the compatibility matrix[compatibility-matrix] of TimescaleDB versions with the PostgreSQL versions.

 If you are installing from source on a Microsoft Windows system, you also need: